 How to Become a Wedding Planner for the Offbeat Client

-So you planning love traditional weddings – a classic white dress, a spotlight first dance, some subtle décor… But you want to expand your clientele and take on some more offbeat themes and customers!
-It’s intimidating for sure.
-But you can become a wedding planner for the niche wedding market because we’re here to help!
+So you love planning traditional weddings – a classic white dress, a spotlight first dance, and some subtle decor.
+But maybe you want to try expanding your clientele and taking on more offbeat themes and clients.
+It’s intimidating, for sure, but we’re here to help!

-Read on to figure out some tips on how to become a wedding planner for the offbeat client.
+Read on for some tips on how to become a wedding planner for the offbeat client!

 Use Your Skills

 Start off by getting to know your client and their theme more intimately.
 This means using your communication skills to figure out how far they actually want to go with their offbeat elements.
-Some people want a full on Game of Thrones wedding with guests in costumes and book quotes in their vows.
-Other people want a more subtle touch with a quirky shoe and themed table centerpieces.
-You’ll need to know what they are really looking for so you don’t under or overdo it.
+Some people want a full-on Game of Thrones-style wedding with guests in costumes and book quotes in their vows.
+Others want a more subtler touch, requesting guests show up with just quirky shoes and having themed table centerpieces.
+You need to know what they are really looking for so you don’t under or overdo it.

-Another time you’ll use your current knowledge is when talking budget.
+Another time you’ll use your current knowledge is when discussing the budget.
 Just because they want all the bells and whistles doesn’t necessarily mean that it can be done.
-If they don’t have the money to spend on floor to ceiling décor, focus on the elements they want the most.
+If they don’t have the money to spend on floor-to-ceiling decor, focus on the elements they want the most.
 It’s always better to have a more subtle and well-done theme than to end up with lots of cheap and tacky elements.

 Lastly, use your creativity!
 We’re sure you’ve got this in spades.
-From coming up the creative solutions for last minute problems to having some handy DIY décor up your sleeve, wedding planners are full of creativity.
+From coming up with creative solutions for last minute problems to having some handy DIY decor up your sleeve, wedding planners are full of creativity.
 Use it!
 Offbeat clients offer a great opportunity to try out things that other clients might be unwilling to consider.

 Build Your Base

-You’ll likely have a lot of vendors that will transfer over no matter who the client is; such as a photographer or caterer.
-But, you should try to diversify your network to become a wedding planner that can properly service your new clients and their needs.
-This might mean looking for a cake decorator that specializes in special effects wedding cakes or creating a relationship with different venue owners to add unusual locations to your portfolio.
+You’ll likely have a lot of vendors that you can use no matter who the client is, such as a photographer or caterer.
+But you should try to diversify your vendor network to properly service your new clients and their needs.
+This might mean looking for a cake decorator who specializes in special effects wedding cakes or forming a relationship with different venue owners to add unusual locations to your portfolio.
 It’s all about building on what you currently have.
-That way, you can really meet expectations instead of compromising and trying to make your current vendors deal with things they don’t feel comfortable with.
-Not all cake decorators want to move away from making their favorite gum paste flowers to try making a tiny chocolate bride and groom on a Colosseum-shaped cake.
+You’ll be able to really meet client expectations, and not worry about making your preferred vendors uncomfortable, too.
+Not all cake decorators want to move away from making their favorite gum paste flowers to attempt tiny chocolate bride and groom sculptures for a Colosseum-shaped cake.

-Entertainment is also a great place to bring in some more offbeat business.
+Entertainment is also a great area to bring in some more offbeat business.
 Stand out from your competition by creating ties to some more diverse entertainment options such as: